Don't just get a licence: LEARN TO SURVIVE!

 - Eye protection (eyeglasses, sunglasses, visor or face shield on helmet)

-- Leather boots that cover the ankle bone
+- Leather boots/hiking boots that cover the ankle bone. (as little heel as possible is best)

 - Please be aware that Jeggings, (whille very stylish), which look like jeans but are a stretchy material are not acceptable.